What Is Oral Pathology?

 Oral pathology is the science of differential diagnosis and treatment of oral cavity & maxillofacial region disease.
 Dr. Khansari provides biopsy services as well as clinical treatments for many oral diseases, including mouth and throat cancer, mumps, salivary gland disorders, ulcers, Odontogenic Infection, and others.

 Is there anything that has you concerned about your oral health?
 If something in your mouth has changed, such as a sore that’s developed and isn’t healing or suddenly having continuous difficulty in swallowing, it’s important that you’re taking notice.
-If you’re ready to learn more, call 858.679.0142 or book a consultation.
+If you’re ready to learn more, call 858.679.0142 or schedule an appointment.

 Characteristics of a Healthy Mouth

 The soft tissue of the mouth is normally lined with mucosa, which is a special type of skin that should appear smooth in texture and pink in color.
 Any alteration of the color or texture of the mucosa may signal the beginning of a pathologic process.
 The most serious of these pathologic changes (which may or may not be painful) is oral cancer, but there are also many other common pathologic problems.

 A healthy mouth has standard elements to show it’s doing well.
 For example, a healthy mouth typically: